stanichor/stanichor.github.io/_posts/2025-10-14-nerd-scale.md

     </figure>
 </div>

 The following plot is a Tailcalled diagram for the reduced set.
-Basically, we create a standardized (mean=0, SD=1) latent variable summarizing the displayed items in the bottom of the plot.
+We create a standardized (mean=0, SD=1) latent variable summarizing the displayed items in the bottom of the plot.
 The rows below the histogram show the median response to each question for a given level of the latent variable.

 <div style="text-align: center;">
     <figure>